 \section{Abstract}

-Quantum computer is showing its dramatic potential in nowadays information processing.
-However, by the rule of quantum mechanics, the output state of a quantum computer could be a general superposed quantum state, which can not be directly readout as the output of a classical computer.
-In this paper, we construct minimal measurement resources for uniquely determination of $N$-qubit pure state.
-Two adaptive protocols are proposed and the quantum circuits for each protocol are depicted.
-Additionally, the experiments on IBM 5-qubit quantum computer, as well as the numerical investigations demonstrate their feasibility.
+Extracting information from quantum devices has long been a crucial problem in the field of quantum mechanics.
+By performing elaborate measurements, quantum state tomography, an important and fundamental tool in quantum science and technology, can be used to determine unknown quantum states completely.
+In this study, we explore methods to determine multi-qubit pure quantum states uniquely and directly.
+Two adaptive protocols are proposed, with their respective quantum circuits.
+Herein, two or three observables are sufficient, while the number of measurement outcomes are either the same as or fewer than those in existing methods.
+Additionally, experiments on the IBM 5-qubit quantum computer, as well as numerical investigations, demonstrate the feasibility of the proposed protocols.

-\emph{Introduction} --Quantum states have the properties of superposition and entanglement, which are the origin of many elegant quantum algorithms \cite{Deutsch1985,Deutsch1992,Shor1994,Grover1997,Chuang1998} and efficient communication protocols in quantum information processings \cite{Ekert1991,Bennett1992,Bennett1993,Gisin2002,Gisin2007}.
-But as a double-edged sword, quantum states cannot be read out directly as the classical ones.
-A classical bit corresponds to the head or tail of a coin, which expressed as two possible states 0 or 1.
-A quantum bit can correspond to arbitrary state of a spinning coin.
-Qubit (here a pure state) is defined as $a|0\rangle+b|1\rangle$, where $a$ and $b$ are complex numbers and $|a|^2+|b|^2=1$.
-Operating a quantum computer on an initial state $|0\rangle^{\otimes N}$, we will obtain $N$-qubit pure quantum state if no noise is introduced.
-All of its possible states are defined with a superposed mathematical form, $\sum_{k=0}^{2^N-1}a_k|k\rangle$, where $\{a_k\}$ are complex numbers.
-The readout of all coefficients $\{a_k\}$ is important in many application scenarios.
-It is a golden benchmark to verify the performance of a machine to produce the quantum states we want \cite{Eisert2020}.
-We need compute the fidelity to weigh whether the state we transport are close to the initial one after processing some quantum communication protocols \cite{Riebe2007,Baur2012}.
-Moreover, the entropy, entanglement measure of the states can also be computed directly when we know the state itself \cite{Peres2002,Islam2015,Torlai2018,Steffen2006}.
+\emph{Introduction} --The superposition and entanglement properties of quantum states account for the various elegant quantum algorithms \cite{Deutsch1985,Deutsch1992,Shor1994,Grover1997,Chuang1998} and efficient communication protocols in quantum information processing \cite{Ekert1991,Bennett1992,Bennett1993,Gisin2002,Gisin2007}.
+A quantum bit resembles an arbitrary state of a spinning coin.
+A qubit (pure state) is defined as $a|0\rangle+b|1\rangle$, where $a$ and $b$ are complex numbers, and $|a|^2+|b|^2=1$.
+When a quantum computer with an initial state $|0\rangle^{\otimes N}$ is operated, we obtain an $N$-qubit pure quantum state, if unaffected by noise.
+All of its possible states can be defined with a superposed mathematical form, given by $\sum_{k=0}^{2^N-1}a_k|k\rangle$, where $\{a_k\}$ are complex numbers.
+The readout of the coefficients $\{a_k\}$, is important in several applications.
+This function is a benchmark in verifying the performance of quantum machines, producing desirable quantum states \cite{Eisert2020}.
+For example, fidelity is calculated to confirm whether the state currently being transported is close to the initial state, for certain quantum communication protocols \cite{Riebe2007,Baur2012}.
+Moreover, the entropy and the entanglement measure of the states can be directly computed, provided the states are known \cite{Peres2002,Islam2015,Torlai2018,Steffen2006}.